 How to ensure you're adding value

 If you are looking to ensure that period home extensions are in-keeping with your original house, you need to make sure that all materials chosen match those used originally.
 For a period house build in brick, you need to choose handmade bricks – there are many suppliers of handmade bricks and good matches can be found for the originals.
-A manufacturer of many different colours and textures of handmade bricks is Ibstock, and their bricks can be ordered through builders merchants such as Jewson.
-Often a specialist brick matcher may be available to visit your house and bring samples to help you find that perfect match.
+There are many different manufacturers and importers of handmade bricks - the most budget friendly bricks are often made in Turkey, Poland or Holland in colours and finishes to match pre war Imperial sized bricks and then imported in bullk by a brick retailer.
+A specialist brick matcher would be willing to visit your house and bring samples to help you find that perfect match if your project is large enough.

 The proportions of your new rooms should emulate those of your existing house if at all possible.
 So ideally, ceiling heights, door and window sizes and styles should be identical throughout so that the transition from old to new appears seamless.